EdglLau/dropdown-carousel/README.md

 Installation
 ---------------
-Unzip the file and run in Play using localhost:9000
+Unzip the file and run in Play using localhost:9000.

 Usage
 ------------
+Can be used as a template

 Credits
 -------------